jacksgt/yabar/README.md

 A Yabar session should contain one or more *bars* within the same session.
 Each bar should contain one or more *blocks*.
 Each block should display some useful info to the user (free memory, CPU temperature, etc...).

 ## Installation
 Yabar initially requires libconfig, cairo and pango.
-The feature `DYA_INTERNAL_EWMH` in `Makefile` additionaly xcb-ewmh (or xcb-util-wm in some distros) and the feature `-DYA_ICON` requires gdk-pixbuf.
+The feature `DYA_INTERNAL_EWMH` in `Makefile` additionally xcb-ewmh (or xcb-util-wm in some distros) and the feature `-DYA_ICON` requires gdk-pixbuf.
 These dependencies can be installed through your distribution's package manager, such as `dnf install libconfig-devel cairo-devel pango-devel` on Fedora or `sudo apt-get install libcairo2-dev libpango1.0-dev libconfig-dev libxcb-randr0-dev libxcb-ewmh-dev` on Ubuntu.

 You can install yabar as follows: